graalvm/graalvm-demos/scala-days-2018/streams/README.md

 TOTAL time: 915
 ```

 We get performance comparable to the Java version of the program.
-Note that you need at least GraalVM 1.0 RC3 to reproduce these numbers.